Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

 # Hardware Design Details
 <details>
-<summary>2D-FFT AI Engine Implementation architecture and  AI Engine/PL Function Partitioning</summary>
+<summary>2D-FFT AI Engine Implementation Architecture and AI Engine/PL Function Partitioning</summary>

-## 2D-FFT AI Engine Implementation architecture and  AI Engine/PL Function Partitioning
+## 2D-FFT AI Engine Implementation Architecture and AI Engine/PL Function Partitioning

-The following figure shows a high level block diagram of the design.
-The test harness consists of the AI Engine and data-mover-HLS kernels(dma_hls).
-In this setup, the interface between the data-mover kernels and AI Engine cores is AXI4-stream, with the data width of 128bit and the data-mover kernels and the AI Engine array interface are running at 250MHz.
+The following figure shows a high-level block diagram of the design.
+The test harness consists of the AI Engine and data mover HLS kernels (`dma_hls`).
+In this setup, there is an AXI4-Stream interface between the data mover kernels and AI Engines, with a data width of 128 bits.
+The data mover kernels and the AI Engine array interface are running at 250 MHz.

-Datamover is pl-based data generator and checker, it generates impulse input and checks the output of rowise-fft core for response of the same, and subsequently generates the transposed pattern of the rowise fft output and feeds that to the colwise fft core and checks the output of the same.
+The data mover is a PL-based data generator and checker.
+It generates impulse input and checks the output of the row-wise FFT core for its response.
+It then generates the transposed pattern of the row-wise FFT output and feeds that to the col-wise FFT core and checks its output.

 ![Image of 2D-FFT AIE Implementation Architecture](images/fft_2d_aie_block_diagram.PNG)